 - TOEFL/IELTS/Duolingo Requirements

 TOEFLThe TOEFL iBT Test is the standard English language test of the University of Pittsburgh.
+We accept the TOEFL iBT test and the TOEFL iBT Home Edition test.
+We do not accept MyBest scores.
 The minimum required TOEFL iBT score is 80, but individual departments may set higher minimums.
 See table above.
 Applicants with a TOEFL score lower than 80 are not eligible for admission.
 TOEFL must be taken within two years of application.
 Official TOEFL scores must be sent through ETS using the following codes:

 - SOPHAS: code 5688